 Since these alerts are usually specific to your personal account, you should be cautious when receiving, sharing or responding to them.

 In our texts and emails regarding your account, we sometimes provide links to help you manage your account or to act.
-Those links will take you to our Online Customer Care (OCC) portal.
+Those links will take you to our account portal.
 There you will be asked to log in to your account.

 If you have reason for concern or suspect a problem, please call Georgia Power immediately to verify ID at 1-888-660-5890.